haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 The release of Alphafold2 in late 2020 has brought structure prediction methods to a new frontier, providing accurate models for the majority of known proteins.
 This revolution did not spare antibodies, with [Alphafold2-multimer](https://github.com/sokrypton/ColabFold) and other prediction methods (most notably [ABodyBuilder2](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabpred/abodybuilder2/)) performing nicely on the variable regions.

+For a short introduction to AI and AlphaFold refer to this other tutorial [introduction](/education/molmod_online/alphafold/#introduction){:target="_blank"}.

 CDR loops are clearly the most challenging region to be predicted given their high sequence variability and flexibility.
 Multiple Sequence Alignment (MSA)-derived information is also less useful in this context.

 Here we will see whether the antibody models given by Alphafold2-multimer and ABodyBuilder2 can be used to target the antigen in place of the standard unbound form, which is not usually available.

+We already ran the prediction with these two tools, and you can find them in the `pdbs` directory (with names `4g6k_Abodybuilder2.pdb` and `4g6k_AF2_multimer.pdb`).

+Let's preprocess these models!

 <a class="prompt prompt-cmd">
 pdb_tidy -strict pdbs/4g6k_Abodybuilder2.pdb | pdb_selchain -H | pdb_delhetatm | pdb_fixinsert | pdb_keepcoord | pdb_tidy -strict > 4G6K_abb_H.pdb